Sandro Tonali: 2021–2022: Serie A champion

 On 8 July 2021, Milan officially purchased Tonali's rights from Brescia and he signed a five-year contract with the club.
 He took a pay-cut to secure his childhood dream move to Milan and was praised by the fans on social media for this gesture.

 Tonali scored his first goal with Milan's shirt on 29 August 2021 against Cagliari, a free kick that opened the scoresheet in eventual 4–1 win.
-On 3 October at Gewiss Stadium against Atalanta, Tonali dispossessed the ball from Freuler and ran to the opponents box to score the second goal in eventual 3–2 victory for Milan.
-On 25 February 2022, Tonali assisted Leao's goal against Udinese, becoming the youngest midfielder to have scored more than one goal (two) and delivered more than one assist (two) in Serie A that season.
+On 3 October at Gewiss Stadium against Atalanta, Tonali dispossessed the ball from Remo Freuler and ran to the opponents box to score the second goal in eventual 3–2 victory for Milan.
+On 25 February 2022, Tonali assisted Rafael Leão's goal against Udinese, becoming the youngest midfielder to have scored more than one goal (two) and delivered more than one assist (two) in Serie A that season.

 On 24 April as the match against Lazio was heading to 1–1 draw, Tonali scored the winner in the stoppage time, securing the lead for his team in Serie A table.

-On 8 May 2022, his 22nd birthday, Tonali scored an equalizing and a winning goal in the 3–1 away Serie A victory against Hellas Verona, with both goals assisted by Rafael Leão in a similar manner.
-Before that, he also scored an opening goal which was eventually disallowed due to small offside.
+On 8 May 2022, his 22nd birthday, Tonali scored an equalising and a winning goal in the 3–1 away Serie A victory against Hellas Verona.
 The comeback victory brought Milan back on top of the Serie A following Inter's 48-hour stay there in a close championship race.
-Tonali is also the youngest midfielder to have scored five or more goals in Serie A this season (and the second-youngest among all players, older only than Bologna's Aaron Hickey).

-After 3-0 away win against Sassuolo on 22 May, Milan secured their first Scudetto in 11 years, In total, Tonali played 36 games in this campaign, scoring 5 goals and providing 3 assists.
+Tonali is also the youngest midfielder to have scored five or more goals in Serie A that season (and the second-youngest among all players, older only than Bologna's Aaron Hickey).
+After 3–0 away win against Sassuolo on 22 May, Milan secured their first Scudetto in 11 years, In total, Tonali played 36 games in the campaign, scoring 5 goals and providing 3 assists.

-Tonali's performance this season brought the attention and praise of renowned Italian football pundits, the likes of Di Canio, Donadoni and Capello, the latter went on to state that Tonali would've found a place in even the greatest of Milan's generation in the past.
+Tonali's performance that season brought the attention and praise of renowned Italian football pundits, the likes of Paolo Di Canio, Roberto Donadoni and Fabio Capello, the latter went on to state that Tonali would have found a place in even the greatest of Milan's generation in the past.